 State code.
-If you made your deposits by FTD coupon (Form 8109) or by using an EFTPS bank account in a state other than that shown in your address on Form 943. enter the state code for the state where you made deposits or initiated EFTPS transfers in the box provided in the upper-left corner of Form 943.
+If you made your deposits by FTD coupon (Form 8109) or by using an EFTPS bank account in a state other than that shown in your address on Form 943, enter the state code for the state where you made deposits or initiated EFTPS transfers in the box provided in the upper-left corner of Form 943.
 Use the Postal Service two-letter state abbreviation as the state code.
 Enter the code "MU" in the state code box if you deposit in more than one state.
-If you deposit in the same state as shown in your address, do not make an entry in this
+If you deposit in the same state as shown in your address, do not make an entry in this box.

 Line 1-Number of agricultural employees.
-Enter the number of agricultural employees on your payroll during the pay period that included March 12, 2005.
+Enter the number of agricultural employees on your payroll during the pay period that included March 12, 2006.
 Do not include household employees, persons who received no pay during the pay period, pensioners, or members of the Armed Forces.

-An entry of 250 or more on line 1 indicates that you must file Forms W-2 electronically or on magnetic diskette.
-Call the SSA at 1-800-772-6270 or access the SSA's Employer Reporting Instructions and Information website at www.socialsecurity.gov/employer for more information on electronic or diskette filing requirements.
+An entry of 250 or more on line 1 indicates that you must file Forms W-2 electronically.
+Call the SSA at 1-800-772-6270 or access the SSA's Employer Reporting Instructions and Information website at www.socialsecurity.gov/employer for more information on electronic filing requirements.
+SSA no longer accepts magnetic media submissions of wage information.

 Line 2-Total wages subject to social security tax.
-Enter the total cash wages subject to social security tax that you paid to your employees for farmwork during the calendar year.
+Enter the total cash wages subject to social security tax that vou paid to vour employees for farmwork during the calendar year.
 Enter the amount before deductions.
-Cash wages include checks, money orders, etc. Do not include (a) the value of noncash items such as food or lodging or (b) pay for services other than farmwork.
+Cash wages include checks, money orders, etc. Do not include (a) the value of noncash items such as food or lodging, or (b) pay for services other than farmwork.
 See section 3 of Pub.
 51 (Circular A) for more information.
-Do not report an employee's social security wages over \$90,000 for 2005.
+Do not report an employee's social security wages over \$94,200 for 2006.
+If you, as a qualifying employer, receive an approved Form 4029, Application for Exemption From Social Security and Medicare Taxes and Waiver of Benefits, from one or more of your employees, write "Form 4029" to the right of the entry space.

 Line 4-Total wages subject to Medicare tax.
 Enter the total cash wages subject to Medicare tax that you paid to your employees for farmwork during the calendar year.
 Enter the amount before deductions.
-Do not include (a) the value of noncash items such as food or lodging or (b) pay for services other than farmwork.
+Do not include (a) the value of noncash items such as food or lodging, or (b) pay for services other than farmwork.
 There is no limit on the amount of wages subject to Medicare tax.
+If you, as a qualifying employer, receive an approved Form 4029, Application for Exemption From Social Security and Medicare Taxes and Waiver of Benefits, from one or more of your employees, write "Form 4029" to the right of the entry space.